 The Administrator will investigate promptly all reports of bullying or retaliation and, in doing so; will consider all available information known, including the nature of the allegation(s) and the ages of the students involved.

-During the investigation the Administrator or designee will, among other things, interview students, staff, witnesses, parents or guardians, and/or others as necessary.
-The Administrator (or whoever is conducting the investigation) will remind the alleged aggressor, target, and witnesses of the importance of the investigation, their obligation to be truthful and that retaliation against someone who reports bullying or provides information during an investigation is strictly prohibited and will result in disciplinary action.
+Should the need for a formal investigation be determined, the Administrator or designee will, among other things, interview students, staff, witnesses, parents, or guardians, and/or others as necessary.
+The Administrator (or whoever is conducting the investigation) will inform the alleged aggressor, target, and witnesses of the importance of the investigation, their obligation to be truthful and that retaliation against someone who reports bullying or provides information during an investigation is strictly prohibited and will result in disciplinary action.

 Procedures for investigating reports of bullying and retaliation will be consistent with school policies and procedures for investigations.
 If necessary, the Administrator will consult with legal counsel about the investigation.